cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Driver Meeting (n.):** A meeting betweeen the drive teams and the head ref.
 Typically this is the period of time to ask questions that were clearly stated in the rule book, and learn how to play the game.~KosmicKhaos

+**Drivers meeting (n):** A collection of teenagers who lead others to believe that they may not even know which FRC game is being played as they know so few rules the first day of a competition.~Mrcope9

-**Duct tape (n.):** A previously banned substance so fatal to a robot's chances of getting picked it might as well still be.~Billfred
+**Duct tape (n.)
+A previously:**banned substance so fatal to a robot's chances of getting picked it might as well still be.~Billfred

 # E

 **Echo Effect (n.):** A type of modification to sound of any kind that creates a repeat of any sound entering the microphone.
 See 2015 Einstein Quarterfinals.~TheBoulderite

-**Einstein (n) :**- Straight madness~Kevin Leonard
+**Einstein (n) :** Straight madness~Kevin Leonard

 **Endgame (n.):** A component of the game that isn't worth very much until powerhouse teams start completing them in faster and faster times.
 See also~artK

-**Ether (n) or aether; quintessence :** the most perfect or typical example of a quality or class, has been known to help those computing OPR, CCWM or correct misinterpretations of mecanum wheels.~efoote868
+**Ether (n):** or aether; quintessence: the most perfect or typical example of a quality or class, has been known to help those computing OPR, CCWM or correct misinterpretations of mecanum wheels.~efoote868

 # F

 **Field Fault (n.):** One of the many FMS standard operating procedures and the one you pray for when a mach is going poorly.
 Usually appears once in every 15 matches for no reason.~Aaron.Graeve

 **Finished (adj.) :** the state of a robot, system, or component that appears to be mechanically complete, before any software is tested.~BenGuy